Severson-Group/eMach/docs/source/getting_started/tutorials/make_electric_machine_tutorial/index.rst

 The below code snippet shows how to create a component from a cross-section within ``eMach``.
 In this particular example, the stator has been assigned a standard electric steel material supported by JMAG, ``10JNEX900``, and has been extruded to a length of 25mm with the ``make_solid=mo.MakeExtrude(location=mo.Location3D(), dim_depth=mo.DimMillimeter(25))`` argument.
 Following a similar procedure, components can be made for the remaining cross-sections as well.
-Users are recommended to use ``10JNEX900`` for the rotor and ``Arnold/Reversible/N40H`` materials for the rotor back iron and magnets respectively.
+Users are recommended to use ``10JNEX900`` and  ``Arnold/Reversible/N40H`` materials for the rotor back iron and magnets respectively.
 All cross-sections should be extruded to the same height (25 mm in this case).

 .. code-block:: python